Spies in Disguise: Voice cast

-Olly Murs makes an uncredited vocal cameo as a Junior Agent, while Mark Ronson voices an Agency Control Room Technician.
-The voice of Lance’s car, an Audi RSQ e-tron, is provided by Kimberly Brooks.
+Olly Murs appears as a Junior Agent, while Mark Ronson voices an Agency Control Room Technician.
+The voice of Lance's car, an Audi RSQ e-tron, is provided by Kimberly Brooks.

-South Korean voice actors So Youn and Jang Min-hyuk provided the voices of Soo-min and Joon respectively, the protagonists in a South Korean television drama Walter is a fan of in the film.
+South Korean voice actors So Youn and Jang Min-hyuk provided the voices of Soo-min and Joon respectively, the protagonists in a South Korean television drama series Walter is a fan of in the film.
 Jang also voiced Lance Sterling in the Korean dub of the film.

 Production

 On October 9, 2017, it was announced that development was underway on a film based on the animated short Pigeon: Impossible (2009), with Will Smith and Tom Holland set to voice the lead characters.

-In October 2018, new additions to the voice cast included Ben Mendelsohn, Karen Gillan, Rashida Jones, DJ Khaled and Masi Oka.
-In July 2019, Reba McEntire and Rachel Brosnahan joined the cast, and in September 2019, Carla Jimenez was added as well.

-The film is the directorial debut of Nick Bruno, and the second for Troy Quane, after having directed the short film The Smurfs: A Christmas Carol (2011).
+The film was the directorial debut of Nick Bruno, and the second for Troy Quane, after having directed the short film The Smurfs: A Christmas Carol (2011).

 The film was dedicated to the memory of Joe Kwong, who worked at Walt Disney Animation Studios and Blue Sky Studios before his death.

+Casting

+On October 29, 2018, new additions to the voice cast included Ben Mendelsohn, Karen Gillan, Rashida Jones, DJ Khaled and Masi Oka.
+On July 23, 2019, Reba McEntire and Rachel Brosnahan joined the cast.
+On September 9, 2019, Carla Jimenez was added as well.